input-output-hk/hermes/docs/src/architecture/08_concepts/hermes_runtime_engine/hre_structure.md

 ## Host implementation structure

-Hermes host runtime implementation based on the [wasmtime] Rust library.
+The Hermes host runtime is implemented using the [wasmtime](https://github.com/bytecodealliance/wasmtime).
-It auto-generates a code based on the [WIT] files:
+It automatically generates code based on the WIT files:

 ```Rust
 use wasmtime::component::bindgen;